-Fast-Cutting Carbide Square End Mills for Stainless Steel and Titanium
+Fast-Cutting Carbide Square End Mills with Chamfer Corner

-Titanium-aluminum-nitride (TiAlN) coated end mills dissipate heat better than other end mills, especially at high speeds.
+Titanium-aluminum-nitride (TiAlN) and aluminum-titanium-nitride (AlTiN) coated end mills dissipate heat better than other end mills, especially at high speeds.
 At high temperatures, the coating creates a layer of aluminum oxide that transfers heat to the chips, keeping the tool cool, even when used without lubrication.

 For technical drawings and 3-D models, click on a part number.